minahilsamee/minahil-s.github.io/README.md

-# Hi there, I’m Minahil B. Samee, P.E. 👋
+# Hi there, I’m Minahil Samee, P.E. 👋

 I’m a licensed **Mechanical Engineer (Texas P.E.)** with a background in **building systems, HVAC design, and STEM education**.
 My work lives at the intersection of **engineering, problem-solving, and mentoring**, and I enjoy turning messy requirements into practical, human-centered designs.
 This GitHub portfolio is where I document my journey into more **data-driven engineering and analytics**, especially around energy use and building performance.